tanseefshahid/tanseefshahid.github.io/career-strategy.md

 At the end of each month, answer honestly:

+1. **PR pursuit:** What stage am I at?
+(IELTS booked?
+Taken?
+ECA submitted?
+EE profile created?
+PNP applied?
+ITA received?)
-1. How many quality applications did I send this month?
+2. How many quality applications did I send this month?
 (Target: 8-13)
-2. How many real conversations did I have with hiring teams?
+3. How many real conversations did I have with hiring teams?
 (Target: 2-3)
-3. How many hours did I put into the profile-builder project?
-(Target: 10-16)
+4. How many hours did I put into the Gaussian Splatting profile-builder project?
+(Target: 30-40/month)
-4. What did I learn this month that changes my strategy?
+5. What did I learn this month that changes my strategy?
-5. Am I still on the right path, or do I need to pivot to Phase 2?
+6. Am I still on the right path, or do I need to pivot to Phase 2?

 If you're hitting the targets but no offers in 3 months, expand to Phase 2.
 If you're missing the targets, the problem is execution, not strategy — fix execution before changing strategy.

+**Critical PR milestone check:** If by end of month 2 you haven't taken IELTS and submitted ECA, you've failed at the highest-leverage move.
+Stop, drop everything else, and execute this — the bureaucratic clock matters more than any single application.

 ---